Predicted electric field induced surface magnetization of vortex phase of superconductors

 In conclusion, using magnetic fields only, it is possible to determine only the ratio $n_{_{3D}}(T)/m^*$.
 In order to determine $m^*$ separately, it is necessary essentially to use electric field.
 This parameter is inaccessible by routine methods as specific heat, surface impedance, penetration depth etc. In some sense in the present paper we predict a new electric effect in superconductors -- electric field induced surface magnetization of the vortex lattice.
+Our final result Eq.~(\ref{effective_mass}) can be rewritten as

+Without the dimensionless factor 1/4 final formula for the excess magnetization can be understood by model estimation: ``cyclotron'' frequency $e^* B/m^*c$ ($c$ is only in Gaussian units) times charge $\mathrm{d}Q$ gives current, which multiplied by area $\lambda^2(0)$ gives magnetic moment $\mathrm{d} M$.
+We concluded that cleaved Bi$_2$Sr$_2$CaCu$_2$O$_8$ surface will be the best material to observe the new effect and then it become part of the material science of superconductors.

+\textbf{Acknowledgments.} This work was partially supported by European COST activity NANOCOHYBRI-2018 and was presented in the Vortex 2019 conference on 20--25 May in Antwerp, Belgium.
+Authors are grateful to Alexander~Backs, Daniele~Torsello, Leonardo~Civale, Milorad~Milo\v{s}evi\'{c}, Tsuyoshi~Tamegai, Beno\^{i}t~Vanderheyden, Alexei~Koshelev, Ritika~Panghotra and Vladimir~Krasnov for stimulating discussions and interest towards the research.
+The recent stimulating correspondence with Dr.~Octan Pachov is also highly appreciated.